Wells-Interactive/.github/profile/README.md

 We work across **IT Consulting, Software Development, Web & Mobile Applications, Digital Solutions, Outsourcing, Human Resources, and Technology Innovation**.

-Our development ecosystem includes **Brainyte**, our technology and software innovation platform, alongside a growing collection of applications, tools, APIs, and open-source projects.
+Our development ecosystem includes **Brainyte**, our software development division, focused strictly on building web applications, custom software for your digital needs.

 ---